tae898/age-gender/README.md

 1. Five random seeds on 5-fold cross-validation on the `Adience` dataset.

-   Since the reported metrics (i.e. accuracy) is 5-fold cross-validation, we will do the same here.
+   Since the reported metrics (i.e., accuracy) is 5-fold cross-validation, we will do the same here.
 In order to get the least biased numbers, we run this five times each with a different seed.
 This means that we are training in total of 25 times and report the average of the 25 numbers.
 Configure the values in `cross-val.json` and run `python cross-val.py`.

 ## [Evaluation results](training-results/TRAINING-RESULTS.md)